srl-labs/containerlab/docs/manual/kinds/vr-vsrx.md

       startup-config: myconfig.txt
 ```

-With this knob containerlab is instructed to take a file `myconfig.txt` from the directory that hosts the topology file, and copy it to the lab directory for that specific node under the `/config/startup-config.cfg` name.
+With this knob, containerlab is instructed to take a file `myconfig.txt` from the directory that hosts the topology file and copy it to the lab directory for that specific node under the `/config/startup-config.cfg` name.
 Then the directory that hosts the startup-config dir is mounted to the container.
 This will result in this config being applied at startup by the node.

-Configuration is applied after the node is started, thus it can contain partial configuration snippets that you desire to add on top of the default config that a node boots up with.
+Configuration is applied after the node is started.
+Thus it can contain partial configuration snippets that you desire to add on top of the default config that a node boots up with.

 ## Lab examples